LucDupAtGitHub/PDBP/README.md

  - `` `(z&&y)>-->z` `` is the program you expect,
  - `` `(z&&y)>-->y` `` is the program you expect.

-Put the programs above in `trait Function` and put the corresponding *product utilities* and the type alias in `object productUtils` in `package pdbp.utils`
+Put the programs above in `trait Function` and put the corresponding *product utilities* and the type in `object productUtils` in `package pdbp.utils`.

 `` product(`z>-->y`, `z>-->x`) `` *constructs complex program results* from *simpler* ones.